loganhasson/aspen/README.md

 # aspen

 A Ruby gem to easily, flexibly, and instantly create your next project's directory structure.
 Aspen, get it?
 Like a tree.
+With roots.

 Anyway, for more details, check out the usage examples below.